jrkoenig/folseparators/README.md

 ## Source Files

-- `check.py`: determine whether all of the models in a file satisfy all the axioms.
-Implicitly also checks that the file parses correctly.
-- `interpret.py`: performs semantic analysis of the parse result via `interpret()`.
-Produces `Model`s, `Formula`s and `Signature`s.
 - `learn.py`: given a signature and a conjecture, runs `Separator.separate()` and generates models until enough positive and negative models exist so that the separator gives a formula equivalent to the conjecture.
 - `logic.py`: defines logic objects like `Model`s, `Formula`s and `Signature`s.
-- `matrix.py`: generates the matrix of a formula given the satisfying formula and FO-types via `infer_matrix()`.
-- `parse.py`: parses a s-expr file into lists of lists and atoms via `parse()`.
-Performs both lexing and parsing but does not check well-formedness of the resulting parse tree or build logic objects.
 - `separate.py`: given a set of positive and negative models, infer a formula which separates them via a `Separator` object.
-- `experiments/make_charts.py`: generates summary charts given a `results.json` file.
 - `experiments/run_experiment.py`: runs `learn.py` on all of the examples in a `benchmark.json` file, and produces a `results.json` file.

 ## Data files